How to Integrate Legacy Systems: Top Challenges and Strategies

 The average enterprise uses a starting 1,295 separate cloud-based services.
 And to be of maximum use, all of these different services should integrate with the legacy system or ERP software.

-In this guide, we dive into legacy system integrations, including the benefits, challenges, and steps to get it done.
+In this guide, we dive into what a legacy system integration is, including the benefits and challenges.
+We also provide insight on how to decide between integration and replacement, and if you choose to integrate, the steps to get it done.

 Benefits of undertaking legacy system integrations